Hardstl/hardstl.github.io/_posts/2023-03-23-why-asev3-is-awesome.md

 ## When should you use App Service Environment v3?

 If you require private inbound and outbound connectivity for your deployed applications I would consider deploying an ASEv3.
 But, it's not always that simple as cost is a huge factor and smaller non-isolated app service plans are way cheaper.
 On the other hand, if private networking for apps is needed, Private Endpoints have to be deployed for each app, and VNet integration configured.
 The cost of a Private Endpoint is around $7 and can quickly add up for multiple apps.
+In an ASEv3, there's no need to create additional Private Endpoints for your apps!

 A smaller sized solution consisting of a small set of apps with associated Private Endpoints and VNet integration won't really benefit from an ASEv3.
 The cost here is around $90/month.